 Bear in mind, people thought if bad things happen to you, you deserve them.
 To her peers, Hannah’s baby proved she hadn’t committed some unforgivable sin.
 I can only imagine how much shame was lifted off her shoulders.

 Meanwhile, there is some awesome theology here.
 I love her boldness, how she sings about God humbling the proud, and lifting up the humble.
 For her, just as it was for Mary, the good news is about flipping the tables of inequality.
 Plus, she sings about God establishing a righteous king.
 And resurrection.

 I’ll admit, I’d feel weird writing a song triumphing over my “enemies.”
-But then, I associate that word with ethnic divisions and nationalism.
-As I read this song, Hannah’s concerns seem more about pride and injustice towards the poor.
+But then, I associate that word with promoting ethnic divisions and nationalism.
+As I read this song, Hannah’s concerns seem more about criticising pride and injustice towards the poor.
 And I definitely have issue with these.

 Lastly, the other thing I love about Hannah was that having a child was her idea.
 While I hate how she was stigmatised when she didn’t have children, I love that she went to God with this.

 God didn’t announce that she’d have a son or call her to dedicate him.
 She asked and she offered.
 God listened and responded.

 We each pray in our own way; some of the best advice I had was ‘Pray as you can, not as you can’t.’
 So I offer an invitation to pray – not an instruction.

 Do you have the courage to take your ideas to God?
 If not, why do you think this might be?
 Talk honestly with God about the reasons you hold back from involving him more.
 Ask him what he thinks and give him a chance to reply.